 - Agility – Employees need a nimble environment to adapt to constantly changing variables at a workplace in order to make quicker decisions.
 In the growth phase, organizations inherently need to have an agile mindset or else their workforce will not be able to adapt to changing conditions

 - Performance Focus – Employees typically strive to make winning a habit in his/her career and constantly raise the bar for achievement.
 But this is not possible till an organization has a performance focus to keep challenging its employees to perform better

 - Growth & Development – Growing career trajectory is an important need for any employee.
 An exponential growth curve is what most employees want to achieve in a career span and organizations should invest in their career development to help achieve the desired growth

 Excel – This is the last phase of evolution for an organization.
 In this phase, companies have achieved certain maturity and are focused on achieving excellence.
 Employee needs in this phase are more from a self-actualization standpoint.
-Organizations who have managed to achieve excellence have invested heavily on fulfilling two employees’ needs
+Organizations that have managed to achieve excellence have invested heavily in fulfilling two employees’ needs

 - Innovation – After achieving excellence in their routine work scope, employees are constantly trying to create something new or do something differently.
-Organizations in this phase should have an innovation ideology and give its employees an opportunity to innovate or else they will loose interest in their work responsibilities
+Organizations in this phase should have an innovation ideology and give their employees an opportunity to innovate or else they will lose interest in their work responsibilities

 - Developing leaders – Most employees are driven to move up the ladder and assume leadership responsibilities.
 An organization should focus on developing torchbearers within its own ranks.
 In fact, this is the best solution to resolve internal leadership problems